Skip to content

 Data import

 Zep exposes GET /sessions/{id}/messages and GET /sessions/{id}/facts.
-A small loop that pulls those and calls mem.add() (or mem.ingest() for raw messages) covers the common case.
+A small loop that pulls those and calls mem.add() per item covers the common case; for raw messages you want fact-extracted, POST each to /api/v1/ingest instead.
 No first-party importer yet — issue #TBD.

 Where we lag Zep today